-Warmer days at Cornerstone Animal Hospital means that we are seeing an increase in the number of ticks presenting themselves on pets.
-Nearly every dog and cat living in the Joplin area are exposed to ticks.
+Warmer days mean that we are seeing an increase in the number of ticks presenting themselves on pets.
+Nearly every dog and cat living in the Joplin area is exposed to ticks.
 Tick bites are itchy, painful, and inflamed areas that usually persist up to a month.
 It is critical that pet owners be aware of the number of diseases that can potentially be transmitted to their pets by ticks.
-The University of Missouri Extension Service says, “Ticks are the most important vectors (transmitters) of disease in domestic and wild animals throughout the world and are second only to mosquitoes as transmitters of human disease. ” Some of the following list may also be transmitted to humans (not all inclusive).
+The University of Missouri Extension Service says, “Ticks are the most important vectors (transmitters) of disease in domestic and wild animals throughout the world and are second only to mosquitoes as transmitters of human disease.”

 In Missouri the following diseases are known to spread to our pets by ticks:

 • Coon Hound Paralysis